-Students currently enrolled in university at any level, including incoming first-year students who self-identify with historically underrepresented minority ethnic/racial groups are introduced to Jane Street in this fun and engaging two-day program.
+Students currently enrolled in university at any level, including incoming first-year students, who self-identify with historically underrepresented ethnic or racial minority groups are introduced to Jane Street in this fun and engaging two-day program.

 First-year university students learn about our trading and technology models in this interactive two-day program.

-Undergraduate and graduate students who self-identify with historically underrepresented minority ethnic/racial groups explore our trading, software development, and business development teams in this interactive three-day program.
+Undergraduate and graduate students who self-identify with historically underrepresented ethnic or racial minority groups explore our trading, software development, and business development teams in this interactive three-day program.